 Travel supports business growth as well.
 “As anyone in the business will tell you, the more you’re able to travel and learn firsthand about the destinations you’re selling, the easier it is to sell that product.
 Whether it’s a cruise, hotel or particular country, the knowledge you gain inspires you to sell that product to your client.
 It also builds the credibility you have with your client, who often relies on your personal experiences to help them in preparing for their vacation.”

 Beth has had a varied background in the travel business.
-She’s worked as a full-service agent and as owner of a cruise-only agency.
+She’s worked as a full-service advisor and as owner of a cruise-only agency.
 She’s worked for an incentive travel company and in Convention Services at a large hotel.
 For several years, she worked for a small tour company where she coordinated all the aspects of the tours and escorted quite a few of them, which she really enjoyed.

-“All the experience I have had in the travel business over the years made it possible for me to become a home-based agent in 1997, when I had my second daughter.
+“All the experience I have had in the travel business over the years made it possible for me to become a home-based advisor in 1997, when I had my second daughter.
 I knew I wanted to be able to stay home with her so—before it was a common thing—I started working from home.
 I drew upon the clientele I had built up over the many years I had worked, and was able to build from that.

 “I have been blessed to be able to work in this industry for as long as I have, and plan on working in it for many years to come!”

 Beth Taylor has lived in and loved San Diego, California, for almost 40 years, and offers that is has many areas worth exploring.
 Here are a few of Beth’s Best Bets for visitors.

 Balboa Park and the San Diego Zoo are highlights most people try to take in.
 I always recommend them to friends who visit.

 The beach areas are always enjoyable—and no two beach communities are alike.
 Start south in Ocean Beach and work your way up to La Jolla or even Del Mar.
 The scenery is beautiful and each beach has its own personality.